-PSC Response to Recommendation #2
+PSC Response to Recommendation #2:

-The EC appreciates the Stakeholders' Committee's strong support for the new Workforce Outcome under the Engaged Communities Goal and agrees that a skilled, living-wage environmental workforce is essential to long-term restoration success.
+The PSC appreciates the Stakeholders' Committee's strong support for the new Workforce Outcome under the Engaged Communities Goal and agrees that a skilled, living-wage environmental workforce is essential to long-term restoration success.

-To advance this recommendation, the EC will consider opportunities to engage labor and workforce agencies and encourage collaboration between environmental agencies, labor departments, and workforce development entities.
+To advance this recommendation, the PSC will consider opportunities to engage labor and workforce agencies and encourage collaboration between environmental agencies, labor departments, and workforce development entities.

-In addition, we will task the Workforce Action Team with exploring the feasibility of conducting a watershed-wide workforce assessment to better understand current and future labor needs related to restoration, conservation, and environmental stewardship.
-As part of this assessment, tools for tracking workforce development progress and funding opportunities that can support data collection, program coordination, and career pathway initiatives should be identified and explored.
+In addition, the PSC will task the Workforce Action Team with exploring the feasibility of conducting a watershed-wide workforce assessment to better understand current and future labor needs related to restoration, conservation, and environmental stewardship.
+As part of this assessment and through the development of Management Strategies, tools for tracking workforce development progress and funding opportunities that can support data collection, program coordination, and career pathway initiatives should be identified and explored.